jsenv/jsenv-url-meta/readme.md

 ## Installation

-If you never installed a jsenv package, read [Installing a jsenv package](https://github.com/jsenv/jsenv-core/blob/master/docs/installing-jsenv-package.md#installing-a-jsenv-package) before going further.
+If you have never installed a jsenv package, read [Installing a jsenv package](https://github.com/jsenv/jsenv-core/blob/master/docs/installing-jsenv-package.md#installing-a-jsenv-package) before going further.

 This documentation is up-to-date with a specific version so prefer any of the following commands